 Be the one to help make a difference in your farmers' life and in the lives of those you love!

-- Posts like this, as well as researching into local farms is worth it, but does take a lot of time.
-If you are shopping on Amazon, I'd appreciate you doing so through this link — there's no cost difference for you, it just helps support the blog so I can keep going, and thank you!
+- Posts like this, as well as researching into local farms, is SO worth it, but does take a lot of time.
+If you are shopping on Amazon, I'd appreciate you doing so through this link or if you are shopping for other items doing so through the links on my shop page — there's no cost difference for you, it just helps support the blog so I can keep going, and thank you!
 You might also buy my book: Real Food for Rookies!

 - Another huge way to help your farmer is by becoming a member of the Farm to Consumer Legal Defense Fund — they FIGHT for farmers' rights to continue to grow the nutrient-dense foods we all want!